braun-steven/torchspn/README.rst

 torchspn - A PyTorch Layerwise Sum-Product Network Framework
 ============================================================

-NOTE: This idea of this implementation has been reworked and further optimized in [EinsumNetworks](https://github.com/cambridge-mlg/EinsumNetworks).
+NOTE: The idea of this implementation has been reworked and further optimized in our _`EinsumNetworks <https://github.com/cambridge-mlg/EinsumNetworks`_ paper.

 :code:`torchspn` provides an efficient PyTorch layerwise implementation of Sum-Product Networks.